Moran79/folda/README.md

 advantages over the classical framework:

 - **No issues with multicollinearity or perfect linear dependency!**
-  Since `folda()` is built on ULDA, it effectively solves for the scaling matrix.

 - **Handles perfect separation and offers greater power!** The classical approach using Wilks’ Lambda has known limitations, including